API-Skeletons/doctrine-orm-graphql/tips.rst

 you will have type collisions with the Pagination and PageInfo types.
 The reason a collision occurs is because the GraphQL specification defines PageInfo as a `Reserved Type <https://relay.dev/graphql/connections.htm#sec-Reserved-Types>`_.

-The problem is each driver will have its own definition for these types and they arne't identical (at runtime in PHP).
+The problem is each driver will have its own definition for these types and they are not identical (in runtime in PHP).
 To work around this you must use a shared type manager:

 .. code-block:: php